Malcolm Dixon (actor)

-Malcolm Watson Dixon (1934 – 9 April 2020) was an English actor, best known for playing the role of Strutter in the 1981 film Time Bandits.
-He had many roles which took advantage of his 124 cm height, such as ewoks and dwarfs.
+Malcolm Watson Dixon (1934 – 9 April 2020) was an English actor.
+He is known for having played the role of Strutter in the 1981 film Time Bandits.
+He had many roles which took advantage of his 124 cm height, such as Ewoks and dwarfs.

-Life and career
+Early life

 Malcolm Dixon was born in Crook, County Durham, in 1934, as the youngest of seven brothers and the only child with dwarfism.
 He was raised in Crook.
 His parents died when he was young and he outlived all his brothers.

+Career

-Dixon worked on his parents' poultry farm and as a floral artist.
-He was discovered by a talent agent who was keen on Dixon's talents with ice skates at the Durham Ice Rink.
-He then worked in an ice show at Empire Pool, Wembley.
-His stature and physical abilities landed him work with Jim Henson's Creature Shop, where he worked in multiple films and television shows until becoming an independent actor, most notably starring in Time Bandits and also in Willy Wonka and the Chocolate Factory as an Oompa-Loompa (an uncredited role).
+Dixon's stature and physical abilities landed him work with Jim Henson's Creature Shop, where he worked in multiple films and television shows until becoming an independent actor.
+He starred in Time Bandits and also in Willy Wonka & the Chocolate Factory as an Oompa-Loompa (an uncredited role).
 He featured in many music videos for artists including David Bowie, Duran Duran and Spandau Ballet.

-Dixon was married to Anita Dixon and had two children.
+Death

 He died in Blackpool on 9 April 2020, at the age of 85.